LairdCP/UwTerminalX/README.md

 ##About

 UwTerminalX is a cross-platform utility for communicating and downloading applications onto Laird's range of wireless modules, and uses Qt 5.
-UwTerminalX has been tested on Windows, Mac, Arch Linux and Ubuntu Linux.
+The code uses functionality only supported in Qt 5.5 or greater but with some slight modifications will compile and run fine on earlier versions of Qt 5 (with no loss of functionality).
+UwTerminalX has been tested on Windows, Mac, Arch Linux and Ubuntu Linux and can also be compiled for and run on the [Raspberry Pi](http://uwterminalx.no-ip.org/Github/rpi.png).

 ##Downloading